Explaining the decline of US wind output power density: Methods Data

 \subsection{Computation of power input}

-In a first step, wind velocities at 10m and 100m at the precise turbine location were estimated from raw ERA5 data (see section \ref{sec:methods-wind-speed-data}) using bilinear interpolation in the directions of longitude and latitude.
-Directionless wind speeds were then computed from u and v components for each turbine location $l$ and time stamp $t$.
+In a first step, wind velocities at \qty{10}{m} and \qty{100}{m} at the precise turbine location were estimated from raw ERA5 data (see \cref{sec:methods-data-wind-speeds}) using bilinear interpolation in the directions of longitude and latitude.
+Directionless wind speeds were then computed from u and v components for each turbine location $l$ and hour $t$.

 Subsequently, the wind power law $v_h = v_{h_0} \cdot \left(\frac{h}{h_0}\right)^\alpha$ was applied to estimate the wind speed at different heights $h$ by computing